Whether you're streaming music through your Sonos speakers using the Sonos app or you're using AirPlay 2, it pays to

 How to rename your Sonos speakers

 Remember that with Sonos, you're assigning every speaker to a "room".
-However, you can also name those rooms whatever you please, so if you'd rather give each speaker their actual name, as opposed to labeling them by their room, you can.
+However, you can also name those rooms whatever you please, so if you'd rather give each speaker their actual name, as opposed to calling them by their room, you can.

 1. Open the Sonos app and tap the settings wheel at the bottom right.

 2. Open System.